fogonwater/pystatsnz/README.md

 ```
 >>> fields = api.get_dataset_groups('ALC')
 >>> pp(fields)

 [u'Litres of Beverage',
  u'Litres of Alcohol',
  u'Litres of Alcohol Per Head of Population - by alcohol type']
 ```

-Scope a data request to a specific group and print result to the console:
+Scope a data request to a specific group and print first few results to the console:

 ```
 >>> alc_subset = api.get_group_data('ALC', 'Litres of Alcohol Per Head of Population - by alcohol type')
 >>> pp(alc_subset[:5])

 [{u'DataValues': u'0.317962792',
   u'Group': u'Litres of Alcohol Per Head of Population - by alcohol type',
   u'Id': 5072,